 Bahrain Online’s political role grew from its inception in the late nineties in concert with the growth in Bahrain’s Internet infrastructure and the cementing of oppositional voices through satellite television.
 Although always a critic of the authoritarian tendencies within the government, Ali Abdulemam did not found the site as a vehicle for opposition but as a space for Bahrainis of all political persuasions to comment openly on political developments.
 He was initially inspired to found the site when the death of a young man in police custody in July 1998 sparked demonstration and riots.
 However, with political and technological developments, the site shifted to more open opposition.
 First, Internet access was transformed when the Bahrain Telecommunications Company (Batelco) expanded its network of high-speed cables throughout the country beginning in 2001.
 Even the smallest villages were included through “thief-nets,” in which high-speed Internet connections provided by Batelco were sold and resold by third parties.
 At the same time, Al Jazeera featured opposition leaders from Bahrain on its news-magazine programmes and call-in shows.
 These developments, combined with the emergence of political campaigning which used Bahrain Online as a means to organize and advertise, gave the opposition a nationwide appeal and reach that it had not previously enjoyed.
 This pushed Bahrain Online down an increasingly overt path in national politics.
 Abdulemam shifted to a position of advocacy during the electoral campaign, throwing the site’s resources behind the opposition.
 He organized ‘flash’ protests assembled via email and text messages and turned parts of the forums over to opposition parties.
 It was through this dialogue that the opposition eventually chose to boycott the national elections.

-The reach that the Bahrain Online offered allowed the opposition parties to assemble protests, sit downs, and strikes in the lead up to the 2002 election, the first since 1976. .
+The reach that the Bahrain Online offered allowed the opposition parties to assemble protests, sit downs, and strikes in the lead up to the 2002 election, the first since 1976.
+The protests focused on both local issues (housing, jobs, education) and universal issues (the rejection of the King’s Constitution being chief among them).
 Though the protests reached diverse groups of society, the opposition parties decided that it was better to denounce the election by boycott than giving a fig-leaf to a royal dictatorship.
 Bahrain Online ended the election cycle not only as a locus for reformers and dissidents, but also as an instigator of demonstrations and protests in its own right—whenever Abdulemam informed his readers of an arrest the King would find himself confronting demonstrators.
 Bahrain Online’s refusal to obey a law obligating the traditional media “not to directly or indirectly defame the King” won it great popularity with the Bahraini public and gained it the credibility to regularly mobilize its readership.
 The following year, when the U.S. moved to recognize Bahrain as a major non-NATO ally in the build-up to the Iraq War, and in the context of negotiations to establish a bilateral free trade agreement with the U.S., expectations for reform in Bahrain rose again.
 It was at this point that Abdulemam became comfortable enough to dissolve his nome de blog and use his real name online.
 This was unprecedented in the digital realm—at the time, the forums and blogs within Bahrain operated entirely under pseudonyms in order to evade the security services.
 Anonymity was crucial for skirting state control; to reveal a blogger’s real name would mean effectively giving oneself up to the security services.
 The opportunity to name a single person responsible for the national unification of the patchwork of opposition parties, as well as for the generally scandalous and disrespectful tone of Bahrain Online’s forums toward the monarchy, led the King and the Ministry of Justice to prepare a suit against Abdulemam in the hopes of strangling the opposition and preventing it from further organizing.

 This prediction seemed to be confirmed by Abdulemam’s arrest.
 In February 2005, a Shi’a human rights activist posted the sixth and seventh periodic reports on Bahrain ot UN Committee on the Elimination of Racial Discrimination to Bahrain Online which criticized the 2002 elections for ethical and discriminatory failures.
 The report told reformers much of what they already knew, but what had gone unreported to the general public in the nation’s mainstream media.
 The posting of the UN report, which painted a grim picture of democracy in Bahrain, was the last straw for the government.
 In swift response, it raided Abdulemam’s house and arrested two friends who had helped work on the site—Mohammed Al Mousawi and Hussain Yousif—after which Abdulemam turned himself in.
 But the government had surely committed a very serious own-goal.
 The popular response which followed, initiated by bloggers and culminating in protests and international attention, forced the government to back down.
 It released the Bahrain Online trio after fifteen days, and only ordered that they should not leave the country until they stand trial in an attempt to preserve the government’s moral high-ground.